just1689/remote-pi/README.md

 🛸 Remote Pi 🥧
 ===========

-The goal of this project is to control the IO pins of a Raspberry Pi from A Google Cloud Platform PubSub queue.
+The goal of this project is to control the IO pins of a Raspberry Pi from a GCP PubSub queue.

 # Setup